benstraw/benstrawbridge.com/content/fineprint/amazon-affiliate-disclosure/index.md

 ## Conclusion

 Thank you for visiting Ben Strawbridge Dot Com Consulting.
 Your trust and support are vital to us, and we are dedicated to maintaining a high standard of transparency and integrity.
 By using our affiliate links, you are directly contributing to the growth and sustainability of our website.
 We appreciate your readership and support.

+## In Addition

+Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.